At Pilot Lite we respect your privacy and are committed to protecting your personal data..

 ||Necessary for our legitimate interests (to develop our products/services and grow our business)|

-"Special categories" of particularly sensitive personal information, such as information about your health, racial or ethnic origin, sexual orientation or preferences, require higher levels of protection.
-We are required to have further justification for collecting, storing and using this type of personal information and confirm that we have in place an appropriate policy document and safeguards which we are required by law to maintain when processing such data.
+"Special categories" of sensitive personal information, such as information about your health, racial or ethnic origin, sexual orientation or preferences, require higher levels of protection.
+We are required to have further justification for processing this type of personal information.
+We have in place an appropriate safeguards policy document which we are required by law to maintain when processing such data.
 We may process special categories of personal information in the following circumstances:

 - In limited circumstances, with your explicit consent.